fent/node-ytdl-core/README.md

 * `quality` - Video quality to download.
 Can be an [itag value](http://en.wikipedia.org/wiki/YouTube#Quality_and_formats), a list of itag values, or `highest`/`lowest`/`highestaudio`/`lowestaudio`/`highestvideo`/`lowestvideo`. `highestaudio`/`lowestaudio`/`highestvideo`/`lowestvideo` all prefer audio/video only respectively.
 Defaults to `highest`, which prefers formats with both video and audio.

-  A typical video's formats will be sorted in the follwing way using `quality: 'highest'`
+  A typical video's formats will be sorted in the following way using `quality: 'highest'`
   ```
   itag container quality codecs                 bitrate  audio bitrate
   18   mp4       360p    avc1.42001E, mp4a.40.2 696.66KB 96KB